Carnegie Library (Anaheim, California)

-The Carnegie Library in Anaheim, California is a Carnegie library building built in 1908.
-The Classical Revival style building was designed by John C. Austin, and opened in 1909.
+The Carnegie Library is a Classical Revival style building in Anaheim, California, United States.
+A Carnegie library built in 1908, it was designed by John C. Austin, and opened in 1909.

 It was a public library until 1963.
 During the 1970s it served as the personnel office for the City of Anaheim.
 It is now one of the buildings of the MUZEO, a museum of local culture, history and art.

 The Anaheim Carnegie Library was listed on the National Register of Historic Places in 1979.

 It is the only Carnegie library remaining in Orange County; others in Fullerton, Orange, Santa Ana, and Huntington Beach did not survive.